RetroDECK/ES-DE/USERGUIDE.md

 darkplaces -basedir ~/Games/Ports/GameData/Quake
 ```

-You don't need to set execution permissions for these scripts, ES will run them anyway.
+You don't need to set execution permissions for these scripts, ES-DE will run them anyway.

 #### Lutris